zh19910202/AIClient-2-API/README-EN.md

 ## 🙏 Acknowledgements

-The development of this project was greatly inspired by the official Google Gemini CLI, and referenced some code implementations of Cline 3.18.0 version `gemini-cli.ts`.
-I would like to express my sincere gratitude to the Google official team and the Cline development team for their excellent work!
+The development of this project was greatly inspired by the official Google Gemini CLI, and referenced some code implementations from Cline 3.18.0's `gemini-cli.ts`.
+I would like to express my sincere gratitude to the official Google team and the Cline development team for their excellent work!